jikkuatwork/openai-node/koder/spec.md

 - Avoid using different colors for tabs, use a single theme color throughout
 - use `bg-neutral` themes for background
+- settings is still yet to change
+- avoid Emojis in the app
+- use feather icons

 3. Settings Screen